jacobvc/Neopixel-Display-System/NeopixelServer/DESIGN.md

 **string type:**
 Type of item being described.
 One of:
 * bool - A boolean value
-* select - A value that hase a specified set of textual values represented by their index
+* select - A value that has a specified set of textual values represented by their index
 * text - A String value
 * composite - A set of ViewMetadata objs that combine to represent a compisite entity
 * value - A constant value to be displayed rather than connected to a control